senior2018/uni-restaurant/DEPLOYMENT_SEEDER.md

 ## Overview

 The Deployment Seeder is a comprehensive database seeding solution designed specifically for production deployments.
-It creates realistic sample data for the Uni Restaurant management system, optimized for Render's free tier database limitations (1GB).
+It creates realistic sample data for the Our Restaurant management system, optimized for Render's free tier database limitations (1GB).

 ## Features